Ian McAndrew

 Ian McAndrew (born 23 February 1989 in Gosford, New South Wales) is an Australian footballer.
 He also represented the Australian Futsalroos at the 2010 Asian Cup in Uzbekistan, earning 3 caps.
 His only appearance in the A-League came against the Wellington Phoenix at Westpac Stadium in October 2007.
-Ian continues to play local football on the Central Coast and has been on the fringes of the Australian futsal team.
-Ian is well known for docking his players at training on the Central Coast.
-Recently Ian's Gosford Premier League Squad achieved much success with Premier League and Reserve Grade winning League Champions and 3rd Grade being crowned Premiers.
-Ian continuously proves to be a sought after and elite player wherever he plays.
-McAndrews recent move to Wyoming FC has been seen as very successful due to his heavy emphasis on youth production, his star young gun Conor Fitzpatrick impressing on many occasions in the First Grade squad.
+McAndrew continues to play local football on the Central Coast and has been on the fringes of the Australian futsal team.
+Recently McAndrew's Gosford Premier League Squad achieved much success with Premier League and Reserve Grade winning League Champions and 3rd Grade being crowned Premiers.